Links on Android Authority may earn us a commission. Learn more.

 You may toggle listening modes (ANC on/off and ambient listening), adjust volume, control playback, access Google Assistant or Siri, and power the headset on or off all from the right ear cup.
-Controls are buttons only, no touch-capacitive panels here like with the Bose Headphones 700.
+Controls are buttons only, no touch-capacitive panels here.
 It may not feel as cutting-edge, yet I quite enjoyed this layout: it was easy for me to operate blindly while walking around, even with thin gloves on.

 These headphones aren’t quite as portable as direct competitors such as the Sony WH-1000XM3, but you can rotate Shure’s ear cups to lie flat.
 Although I prefer a more versatile build with plenty of ways to contort a headset for storage, Shure’s design reduces the number of potential breakage points.